 20. How do I declare?
 Once I declare, what happens next time?

-You will need to log-in to BOSS to declare your major [BOSS How to Guide].
-Once you are admitted to the program, you will receive notification of your admission, which also means that future Academic Advising will be conducted within those respective departments.
+You will need to contact the department of the major you would like to declare.
+Once you are admitted to the program, you will receive notification of your admission, which also means that future Academic Advising will be conducted within your¬†respective department.